If you are trying to find something interesting to pursue to spice up your life and stay active, consider rock climbing

 4. Rock Climbing brings you places

-Rock climbing is a sport that can be confined to the 4 walls, but it can also break down boundaries.
+Rock climbing is a sport that can be confined to the 4 walls in an indoor gym, but it can also break down boundaries.

 If you love the rush of rock climbing in outdoor places, hearing the wind and waves with the sun beating down on you, then rock climbing outdoors is just going to get better in time.

 For those who take this sport serious enough and start seeing improvements in their climbing, they will start looking for new hideouts or places to climb that can challenge themselves.
 And that’s when the idea of trying sport climbing in outdoor natural rock like Long Dong in Taiwan starts to sound enticing.

 Outdoor natural rock climbing is not for everyone, especially for those who love the comfort of air conditioning and top rope.
 But if you, like me, would love to climb and see the world better from a vantage point, then outdoor sport climbing for views is the way to go.
 It even crosses boundaries and brings you to places in Asia around the world you would never have considered.